codeface-io/SwiftNodes/README.md

 ## How?

-This section is sort of a tutorial and touches only parts of the SwiftNodes API.
+This section is a tutorial and touches only parts of the SwiftNodes API.
 We recommend exploring the [DocC reference](https://swiftpackageindex.com/codeface-io/SwiftNodes/documentation), [unit tests](Tests) and [production code](Code).
 The code in particular is actually small, meaninfully organized and easy to grasp.

 ### Understand and Initialize Graphs